-Bishop Stopford School provides a planned programme of careers education, information, advice and guidance (CEIAG), that is incorporated in all year groups to stimulate students' interests in the world of work, prepare them for the opportunities, responsibilities and experiences of learning and life; inspiring them to reach their full potential.
+Students learn about careers in every year group, with activities which stimulate their interests in the world of work, prepare them for the opportunities, responsibilities and experiences of learning and life, inspiring them to reach their full potential in line with Our Intent.

 Self-Development - enabling students to understand themselves, their strengths and the influences on them, acquiring the core competencies and skills necessary to enable them to access a range of opportunities